Style Guide

 HairSoft curls with a fresh flower tucked behind one ear

-Mohita's Tip: A floral co-ord at a mehendi works best when the print is loud and the accessories are quiet.
-Solid shoes, solid bag, minimal jewellery.
-The print is the statement — don't fight it with competing accessories.
+Mohita's Tip: A floral co-ord works best when the print is loud and the accessories are quiet.
+The print is the statement — don't fight it.

 05 — The Effortless Maxi

-If your mehendi function is long — a full afternoon into evening, a daytime-into-night sangeet, or a weekend wedding where the mehendi rolls into multiple events — a floral maxi dress is the most comfortable and most flattering option available.
+If your mehendi function is long, a cotton linen maxi dress is the most comfortable and most flattering option.
 Floor-length, flowing, and forgiving across hours of sitting and dancing.
+The Sahara Palm 3D Embellished Maxi or Painted Garden Cotton Linen Dress hit this perfectly.

-What to wear: A floral maxi dress in a soft palette — buttercream, sage, blush, soft coral, or a multi-colour pastel floral.
-A defined waist (wrap or fitted bodice) with a flared skirt is more flattering than a shapeless straight-cut maxi.
-Cotton, cotton linen, or chanderi for breathability through a long function.
+What to wear: A maxi dress in a soft palette — ivory, sage, blush, or a multi-colour pastel floral.
+A defined waist with a flared skirt is more flattering than a shapeless straight-cut maxi.

 Mohita's Tip: The maxi dress at a mehendi solves the floor-sitting problem more elegantly than any other outfit.
-If your mehendi includes sitting on durries or floor cushions during the henna ceremony, a flowing maxi dress photographs beautifully and moves with you in a way that fitted outfits simply cannot.
+A flowing maxi photographs beautifully and moves with you.

 06 — The Embellished Edit

-For a mehendi where you want to look genuinely special without overdressing — say, the mehendi for a close cousin or a best friend's wedding — a lightly 3D embellished co-ord or dress in a pastel or floral palette gives you the festive register without the heaviness of bridal wear.
-Photogenic, special, and remembered.
+For a mehendi where you want to look genuinely special — the mehendi for a close cousin or best friend's wedding — a 3D embellished maxi or hand-embroidered midi in a pastel palette gives you the festive register without the heaviness of bridal wear.
+The Sahara Palm 3D or Emerald Ivy Embroidered Midi works beautifully.

-What to wear: A co-ord or midi dress with subtle 3D floral appliqué, sequin scatter, or embroidered detail in a pastel base — ivory, soft pink, mint, butter yellow.
-Avoid heavy stonework, gota, or zardosi — those compete with the bride.
-Subtle embellishment over a soft base reads as elegant and modern.
+What to wear: A piece with subtle 3D appliqué or embroidery in a pastel base — ivory, soft pink, mint.
+Avoid heavy stonework or zardosi — those compete with the bride.

 07 — The Soft Power